The Effect of Vorinostat on HIV RNA Expression in the Resting CD4+ T Cells of HIV+ Pts on Stable ART

 - That repeated exposure to VOR will reduce the frequency of HIV infection within resting CD4+ T cells (RCI)

 Intervention Model: Single Group Assignment

 Primary Purpose: Treatment

 |Official Title:||A Phase I/II Investigation of the Effect of Vorinostat (VOR) on HIV RNA Expression in the Resting CD4+ T Cells of HIV-Infected Patients Receiving Stable Antiretroviral Therapy|

 - To assess safety, tolerability, and PK profile of VOR [ Time Frame: 3 years ] [ Designated as safety issue: Yes ]

-- To compare the frequency of resting CD4+ T cell infection after repeated short interval dosing with VOR [ Time Frame: 3 years ] [ Designated as safety issue: Yes ]Leukapheresis on ART and VOR vs. leukapheresis on baseline ART
+- To compare the frequency of resting CD4+ T cell infection (RCI) after multiple (10) repeated short interval dosing with VOR [ Time Frame: 3 years ] [ Designated as safety issue: Yes ]Leukapheresis on ART and VOR vs. leukapheresis on baseline ART

 |Estimated Primary Completion Date:||March 2015 (Final data collection date for primary outcome measure)|

 Drug administration - Step 1 - 400mg Vorinostat will be given as single doses by mouth at visits 2 and 5.